Phil Spector: Health, illness, and death

-He was taken to San Joaquin General Hospital in French Camp, California, on December 31, and intubated in January 2021.
-Spector died in an outside hospital on January 16 at the age of 81, according to the California Department of Corrections and Rehabilitation.
-Spector's daughter Nicole attributed her father's death to complications of COVID-19, with which he was diagnosed in December 2020.
+Spector was diagnosed with COVID-19 in December 2020.
+He was taken to San Joaquin General Hospital in French Camp, California, on December 31, 2020, and intubated in January 2021.
+He died in hospital on January 16 at the age of 81, according to the California Department of Corrections and Rehabilitation.
 He would have been eligible for parole in 2024.
+His daughter Nicole said that her father's death was caused by complications of COVID-19.